NEW TO SCOUTING FREQUENTLY ASKED QUESTIONS

-A. You can purchase the scout uniform (Class A) at the Northern New Jersey Scout shop in Oakland, Ramsey Outdoor Store, Zeppelin Hobbies in Wayne, and via the internet at nnjbsa.org, scoutshop.org or bsauniforms.org.
-We will provide new scouts with the troop neckerchief and vintage neckerchief slide, troop patch, council patch (NNJBSA), green shoulder loops and a Class B T-shirt.
+A. You can purchase the scout uniform (Class A) at the Northern New Jersey Scout shop in Oakland and at the online BSA scout shop https://www.scoutshop.org/scouts-bsa-collection.
+We will provide new scouts with the troop neckerchief and neckerchief slide, troop patch, green shoulder loops and a Class B T-shirt.
 Visit ‘Scouts BSA Insignia’ at www.scouting.org/resources/insignia-guide/ for correct placement guidelines of the scout uniform insignias.

 Q. What supplies and equipment are needed to participate in scouting?

 A. Additional supplies and equipment will be needed for certain activities such as camping trips.
 Complete details can be found in the parents’ guide you will receive upon joining the troop.
 You can also visit the following website which provides a list of essentials and must-haves for youths new to scouting: www.scoutshop.org/blog/new-to-scouting-start-here.html

 A. The adults who run the troop are all volunteers.
 As scouts move on, so do some of the parent volunteers; therefore, we always need the support of the parents.
 We need parents to manage the fundraising, to teach merit badges, to supervise events and activities.
 All adult volunteers must complete a short course in ‘youth protection training.’
 Visit the website for more information: www.scouting.org/training/youth-protection